superlinked/superlinked/docs/reference/dsl/query/result.md

 Classes
 -------

-`Result(entries: collections.abc.Sequence[superlinked.framework.dsl.query.result.ResultEntry], query_descriptor: superlinked.framework.dsl.query.query_descriptor.QueryDescriptor)`
+`Result(entries: collections.abc.Sequence[superlinked.framework.dsl.query.result.ResultEntry], query_descriptor: superlinked.framework.dsl.query.query_descriptor.QueryDescriptor, search_vector: superlinked.framework.common.data_types.Vector)`
-:   A class representing the result of a query.
+:   Represents the outcome of a query operation.
     Attributes:
-        schema (IdSchemaObject): The schema of the result. entries (Sequence[ResultEntry]): A list of result entries. query_descriptor (QueryDescriptor): The final form of QueryDescriptor used in the query.
+        entries (Sequence[ResultEntry]): A sequence of result entries, each encapsulating an entity and its data. query_descriptor (QueryDescriptor): The descriptor detailing the query's parameters and structure. search_vector (Vector): The vector used in the search operation.

     ### Class variables